WilliamLebris/Order-management-V3/README.md

 Short Video presentation : https://youtu.be/6wJJsCYNqGQ

+in case the video above doesn't work : https://youtu.be/Y9XEgFp1Hp8  (I'm going over the same things) Same VIdeo - No need to watch both
 End Notes
 Feel free to reach out if you encounter any issues or have questions!